Where Was Scuba Diving Invented: A Comprehensive Exploration of the Origin of Underwater Exploration

 The foundations of modern scuba diving were laid in the early 20th century.
 In 1943, French naval officer Jacques Cousteau, along with engineer Emile Gagnan, developed the Aqua-Lung, a self-contained underwater breathing apparatus (SCUBA) that revolutionized underwater exploration.
 The Aqua-Lung consisted of a regulator that controlled airflow, a compressed air tank, and a mouthpiece.
 This innovation freed divers from the constraints of surface-supplied air and granted them unprecedented freedom and mobility underwater.

-Read More How salt water affect scuba diving
+Read More How to draw a person scuba diving

 ### The Rise of Scuba Diving as a Recreational Activity